CristianRamirez337/Deep-Learning/README.md

 This repo is regarding:

-* Deep neural network architextures
+* Deep neural network architectures
 * Tutorials on Tensorflow and Keras
 * Neural network case studies
 * Convolutional neural networks